 Having a clearly identifiable knowledge base is key.
 Make it big and colourful.
 Link to it with a pop-up right in your software.

-According to a survey conducted by Nuance Enterprise, 67% of SaaS users prefer self-service support, with 91% saying they would use a knowledge base.
+According to a survey conducted by Nuance Enterprise, 67% of SaaS platform users prefer self-service support, with 91% saying they would use a knowledge base.

 But remember, this still leaves some customers who prefer human support.
 So, don’t delete that ‘Contact Support’ button just yet.